siuangie91/react-dragdrop/README.md

 4. Task editing was done by making the `span` containing the project node name `contenteditable` and `focus`ing the cursor into the `span`. `contenteditable` is reset to `false` on `blur` and the new project name is saved.
 5. Routing is implemented with [Reach Router](https://reach.tech/router).
 While not necessarily valuable to this application, I wanted to practice creating routed applications.
 Additionally, I've used `react-router-dom` before and I wanted to try out something different.

+## Dev Setup
+1. `git clone` and `npm install`.
+2. `npm start` to start application. `npm run test` to run tests.

 ## Console Messages
 I kept my console messages in there because I like to keep a record of what my thought process was.
 However, I have put all these messages behind a cookie that expires after 24 hours so that not everyone can see them (unless you're reading this, of course :wink:).
 If you'd like to see the messages, run
 ```javascript
 document.cookie="dev_console=true;"
 ```
 in the console.
 Then refresh the page.
 Check the console again to see the messages!
+(Cookie is not necessary when in dev mode.)

 Enhanced console logger is found in `src/helpers/index.js`:
 ```javascript